tinode/chat/docker/README.md

 # Using Docker files to run Tinode

 1. [Install Docker](https://docs.docker.com/install/) 1.9 or above.
-The dockerfiles are dependent on networking features added in 1.9 and will not work with older Docker.
+The provided dockerfiles are dependent on [Docker networking](https://docs.docker.com/network/) which may may not work with the older Docker.

 2. Choose which database backend you want to use: RethinDB (default) or MySQL (experimental).
-Run either one or the other database container:
+Run the selected database container:

-	1. If you decided to use RethinDB backend, run the official RethinkDB Docker container:
+	1. **RethinkDB**: If you've decided to use RethinDB backend, run the official RethinkDB Docker container:
 	```
-	$ docker run --name rethinkdb -d rethinkdb
+	$ docker run --name rethinkdb -d rethinkdb:2.3
 	```
+	See [instructions](https://hub.docker.com/_/rethinkdb/) for more options.

-	2. If you decided to use MySQL backend, run the official MySQL Docker container:
+	2. **MySQL**: If you've decided to use MySQL backend, run the official MySQL Docker container:
 	```
-	$ docker run --name mysql -d mysql
+	$ docker run --name mysql -d mysql:5.7
 	```
+	See [instructions](https://hub.docker.com/_/mysql/) for more options.

 	The name `rethinkdb` or `mysql` in the name assignment `--name` is important.
 It's used later to get database's host address and port numbers.